 This is the same process councils must currently use to charge for issuing and monitoring resource consents.

-The NES-PF regulations use several science-based tools to help council staff and foresters plan and manage forestry operations.
+The NES-CF regulations use several science-based tools to help council staff and foresters plan and manage forestry operations.

-The NES-PF recognises the need for flexibility to protect sensitive local environments.
+The NES-CF recognises the need for flexibility to protect sensitive local environments.
 Regional and district councils plans can be more stringent to: